- Bianca Vinther

 For me, Christmas is when I hear the five drumbeats and Jauchzet!
 Frohlocket!
 (Be joyful and rejoice!) in Johann Sebastian Bach’s Christmas Oratorio, written for the Christmas season of 1734 in Leipzig, Germany.

-For Emiliana, a seven-year-old girl in my daughter’s primary school, where I teach music and visual arts once a week, Christmas means seeing the joy in her younger brother’s eyes when he opens the last door of the common Advent calendar on 24 December.
+For Emiliana, a seven-year-old girl in my daughter’s former primary school, where I taught music and visual arts once a week, Christmas means seeing the joy in her younger brother’s eyes when he opens the last door of the common Advent calendar on 24 December.
 What could be more caring and unselfish than that by the way?

 Whether in a cold, gloomy area or a sun-drenched spot on Planet Earth, Christmas is a feast of light.
 The light within us, the light we all carry in our hearts.